vsch/reverse-regex/README.md

 I searched for a solution to reverse searching using RegEx in Java and found references that it is supported by .NET but not Java.
 There were also trivial suggestions such as do a forward search on a reversed sequence which obviously would not work without also reversing the regular expression which is used.
 Some simpler solutions reversed the characters of sequences between `|` and called it a day.

 I wanted to have something that would be robust to handle any valid Java regular expression with the use case only requiring:

 * generate reversed regular expression
 * wrap the original sequence into ReverseCharSequence
-* use standard Java regex support library with ReverseRegEx wrapper classes to make mapping from reversed sequence offsets and changed captured groups transparent.
+* use standard Java regex support with ReverseRegEx wrapper classes to make mapping from reversed sequence offsets and changed captured groups transparent.
 * the matches should be identical to original regex but in reverse order as you would expect from a backwards search.